Department Routing Logic for Public Records & FOIA Intake

 originating_agency: Optional[str]

-priority_tier: int # Immutable directive from scoring engine
+priority_tier: int # immutable directive from Priority Scoring Algorithms

 raw_metadata: Dict[str, str] = field(default_factory=dict)